-MANZ is developing a new strategic plan for 2015-19 and one focus of this work is around leading the development of a viable, sustainable Montessori qualified workforce for Montessori early childhood centres and schools in New Zealand.
+MANZ is developing a new strategic plan for 2015-19.
+One focus of this work is on developing a viable, sustainable Montessori-qualified workforce for Montessori early childhood centres and schools in New Zealand.

 55% of MANZ early childhood employers responded.
 148 Montessori early childhood teachers responded.

 85% of MANZ primary plus employers responded.
 35 Montessori primary plus teachers responded.